 All of this comes under the heading of "curricular."
 A word expert will explain that this is derived from the Latin word, currere, meaning "to run."
-A student at the University will agree that things have not changed much since the days of ancient Rome because they are kept running to finish assignments, get the books they need from the Library and decipher their own lecture notes.
+A student at a university will agree that things have not changed much since the days of ancient Rome because they are kept running to finish assignments, get the books they need from the Library and decipher their own lecture notes.

-But-even the Romans knew that there was more to higher learning than work, work, work.
+But-even the Romans knew that there was more to higher learning than work, work.
 Maybe that's why the word, "extracurricular" was coined.
 Everything which prevents Jack from becoming a dull boy comes under this heading.

-This phase of University life can be described, but there cannot be a comprehensive list because of the scope of "extracurricular" activity.
-Let it be sufficient to say that all students have a chance to gain in poise and maturity, to improve in social grace and develop their personalities, to choose their own activities or develop new ones, if they wish.
+This phase of university life can be described, but there cannot be a comprehensive list because of the scope of "extracurricular" activity.